 Cherimoya is a heart-shaped fruit grown on a mostly evergreen tree native to Ecuador and Peru.

-Cherimoya fruit range in weight from about ¼ to 2½ pounds.
-The fruit has a dull green skin with thumbprint-like indentations edged in brown.
+Cherimoya fruit ranges in weight from about ¼ to 2½ pounds.
+The fruit has dull green skin with thumbprint-like indentations edged in brown.
 Inside is a creamy, custard-like pulp with a flavor reminiscent of banana, pineapple, and pear.

 Cherimoya is sometimes called custard apple or sherbet fruit.

 Cherimoya can be eaten chilled “on the half shell”.
 The flesh can be scooped with a spoon or diced and added to fruit salads or pureed for sherbet, ice cream, and daiquiris.
 Remove seeds before serving.

 Here is your complete guide to growing cherimoya.

 - Cherimoya is a subtropical plant or mild temperate climate; it will tolerate light frosts.
 Mature trees will be injured or killed at 25° In chilly winter regions plant cherimoyas in a sunny, south-facing location.

 - Cherimoyas require 50 to 100 chilling hours each winter in order to leaf out and set fruit in spring; chilling hours are hours at 43°F or lower.
 In temperate climates, the tree loses its leaves for a short period from late winter to early spring